 Flexible, Close to Medium Range Performance

 I’ve tried a few different optics on my AR and T97 and it always seems like a challenge getting a scope that’s simple, compact, and great for ranges from 50 yards to 400.
 Red dots are the undisputed short range champs, though relying on batteries kinda sucks.
 You can add a swing-down magnifier to give some flexibility in range on your red dot setup.
 If you want a simpler optics setup, fixed magnification scopes give a compact package that still gives enough range for medium range targets.
 The third option for these types of ranges is to use a 1-4X scope.
 This article focuses on the Bushnell AR Optics AR/223 1-4×24, but if you’d like to see other options, check out my article on 1-4 AR scopes.
-The Bushnell AR223 1-4×24 is available from local retailers or online at places like Brownells.
+The Bushnell AR223 1-4×24 is available from local retailers or online at places like Brownells and Cabelas.

 Bushnell AR223 1-4×24 Specifications

 - BDC reticle that uses mil-dots calibrated for 223 drop.
 Dots for drop every 100 yards up to 500 yards.